 What You Need

-- Cut lemon in half and apply salt.
-Rub copper with lemon: Use the lemon directly on the surface instead of an applicator, like a rag or sponge.
+- Add salt: Add salt to the lemon half and rub the copper with the lemon.
+Use the lemon directly on the surface instead of an applicator, like a rag or sponge.
 Continue to rub the surface and apply salt as needed until tarnish is removed.

-- Form a paste for tougher areas: Squeeze lemon juice into a bowl and mix with salt.
+- Tackle tougher spots with a paste: Squeeze lemon juice into a bowl and mix with salt.
 Apply to the lemon with a spoon and rub directly on copper.
 Allowing longer exposure by using a paste will help clean stained or hard-to-reach areas.

 - Rinse and dry: Rinse the pot clean with warm water.
 Dry thoroughly.